asachs01/asachs01.github.io/content/post/badass-monitoring-pt-1.md

 ## **Gremlin**

-Just like Sensu, we'll need to install Gremlin's agent so we can start ~~doing pseudo-nefarious stuff~~ performing attacks on our test boxen 😈.
-In this case, since I'm using Ubuntu 18.04 as my test box of choice, I'll also follow [Gremlin's installation guide][7] for Ubuntu as well (though it's for Ubuntu 16.04, this should still work in our case).
+Just like Sensu, we'll need to install Gremlin's agent so we can start ~~doing pseudo-nefarious stuff~~ performing attacks on our test boxen. 😈 In this case, since I'm using Ubuntu 18.04 as my test box of choice, I'll also follow [Gremlin's installation guide][7] for Ubuntu as well (though it's for Ubuntu 16.04, this should still work in our case).

 # Next Steps

-Once you've got both Sensu and Gremlin installed, let's run a couple of test just to make sure things are working like we expect them to.
+Once you've got both Sensu and Gremlin installed, let's run a couple of tests to make sure things are working like we expect them to.

 ## Sensu

-One of the cool things about Sensu is that you can monitor anything with it and you can have alerts generated from any number of things, not just the [community plugins][8] or [assets][8] Sensu offers.
+One of the cool things about Sensu is that you can monitor anything and you can have alerts generated from any number of things, not just the [community plugins][8] or [assets][8] Sensu offers.
 We can create some ad-hoc alerts using the [agent API][9] just to see what an alert might look like in our dashboard.
 To do that, run the following on your test VM:

     curl -X POST \
     -H 'Content-Type: application/json' \